 For that, IBM will use the massive computational power and cognitive abilities of its AI platforms to promptly analyze and test hypotheses from a huge volume of disparate data sources, including over 30 million sources of laboratory research, data reports and medical literature.

 You’ve probably heard this on numerous occasions: early detection is the key to successful treatment.
-Now, with the help of new technology, people can self-diagnose at home based on their symptoms.
+Now, with the help of new technology, people can check their symptoms at home.

 So how does it work?
 Well, let’s take Diagnosio, an intelligent search engine which uses artificial intelligence based on machine learning, as an example.